GalenIvanov/Animation-tests/README.md

     ffd:        <integer! float!>

-Most of the above pairs are optional.
+Most of the above parameters are optional.
 If some is not present, the default value is obtained from the prototype object:

     particle-base: make object! [
         number:   100                  ; how many particles